TanayB11/sql-injection-demo/README.md

 4. Run `ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password';` to change your MySQL password
 5. Run `CREATE DATABASE sql_injection_demo` to create a new database for this project
 6. `QUIT` exits the MySQL monitor
+7. Note: `mysql.server stop` stops the MySQL server.
+Do not run this if you are using the server.

 Add your MySQL credentials to an environment variable.
 ```bash